{Top 6} Best & Quietest Pool Pump (2023)

 - It lacks a drain plug

-First of all, the pump arrived earlier than expected, which was a pleasant surprise.
+The pump arrived earlier than expected, which was a pleasant surprise.
 Installing the pump was relatively straightforward.
 I transferred both connector fittings from my old pump without any issues.
 I connected the hoses from my pool, plugged it in, and it started running.

 The good thing is you don’t need to prime the pump if it’s below the pool’s water level.
 It fills with water on its own.
 And cleaning the basket is easy as fuc*; you don’t have to unplug the pump or disconnect the vacuum, just flip the switch.